remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/tls/index.md

 Previously known as SSL (Secure Sockets Layer)

 TLS _typically_ operates on top of TCP.
+It relies on the Chain of Trust infrastructure.

 This protocol provides